-The AACR Outstanding Investigator Award for Breast Cancer Research, recognizes an investigator of no more than 50 years of age whose novel and significant work has had or may have a far-reaching impact on the etiology, detection, diagnosis, treatment, or prevention of breast cancer.
+The AACR Outstanding Investigator Award for Breast Cancer Research, funded by the Breast Cancer Research Foundation, recognizes an investigator of no more than 50 years of age whose novel and significant work has had or may have a far-reaching impact on the etiology, detection, diagnosis, treatment, or prevention of breast cancer.
 Such work may involve any discipline across the continuum of biomedical research, including basic, translational, clinical and epidemiological studies.

 All cancer researchers who are affiliated with any institution involved in cancer research, cancer medicine, or cancer-related biomedical science anywhere in the world may be nominated.
 Such institutions include those in academia, industry, or government.